Finbuckle/Finbuckle.MultiTenant/docs/Introduction.md

 # Finbuckle.MultiTenant Docs
-Current version: 3.2.0
+Current version: 4.0.0
 [Version History](https://github.com/Finbuckle/Finbuckle.MultiTenant/blob/master/CHANGELOG.md)

-Finbuckle.MultiTenant is a multitenancy library for ASP.NET%20Core.
+Finbuckle.MultiTenant is a multitenancy library for ASP.NET Core.
 It provides functionality for tenant resolution, per-tenant app configuration, and per-tenant data isolation.

-ASP.NET Core 2.1, 2.2, and 3.0 are supported.
+ASP.NET Core 3.0, 2.2, and 2.1 are supported.

 ## Community
 Check out the [GitHub repository](https://github.com/Finbuckle/Finbuckle.MultiTenant) to ask a question, make a request, or check out the code!